jacebenson/cedar/docs/docs/seo-head.md

 # SEO & `<meta>` tags

 Search Engine Optimization is a dark art that some folks dedicate their entire lives to.
-We've add a couple of features to Redwood to make HTML-based SEO fairly simple.
+We've add a couple of features to Cedar to make HTML-based SEO fairly simple.

 ## Adding a Title

-You certainly want to change the title of your Redwood app from the default of "Redwood App."
+You certainly want to change the title of your Cedar app from the default of "Redwood App."
 You can start by adding or modifying `title` inside of `/redwood.toml`

 ```diff title=redwood.toml
 [web]